 UTI's new CNC Machining Technology Program provides the knowledge and experience to produce a wide range of precision components

 “As Roush Yates Engines continues to focus on innovation and performance improvement in the motorsports industry, CNC Machinists play a vital role in our success.
-We look forward to a continued partnership with UTI and to hiring graduates from the new CNC Machining Technology program.
+We look forward to a continued partnership with NASCAR Tech/Universal Technical Institute and to hiring graduates from the new CNC Machining Technology program.
 A CNC machinist career has many opportunities for employment in the racing, aviation, OEM or medical field.”

 -Doug Yates, CEO, Roush Yates Engines